moorepants/dissertation/parameterstudy.rst

    The steer torque to roll rate frequency response for various speeds.

-:ref:`Figure 8.15<figBodeWeight>` shows the transfer function for the same rider (same configuration with respect to the rear wheel contact point) seat on a light weight bicycle, the Bianchi Pista, and very heavy bicycle, the Davis instrumented bicycle.
+:ref:`Figure 8.15<figBodeWeight>` shows the transfer function for the same rider (same configuration with respect to the rear wheel contact point) seated on a light weight bicycle, the Bianchi Pista, and very heavy bicycle, the Davis instrumented bicycle.
 Notice that the light bicycle has an under-damped weave mode which is stable, while the heavy bikes weave mode is well damped and